ralna/spral/doc/Fortran/ssids.rst

       If a user-supplied ordering is used, it may be altered by this routine, with the altered version returned in order(:).
-This version will be equivalent to the original ordering, except that some supernodes may have been amalgamated, a topographic ordering may have been applied to the tree and the order of columns within a supernode may have been adjusted to improve cache locality.
+This version will be equivalent to the original ordering, except that some supernodes may have been amalgamated, a topographic ordering may have been applied to the assembly tree and the order of columns within a supernode may have been adjusted to improve cache locality.

    .. note::